-The primary drivers of the MBDA MBC program are job creation and retention and the award of procurement/contract and financial transactions to MBEs.
-The MBCs provide services including, but not limited to, the development of a pool of contract and finance opportunities; direct matching of opportunities with qualified/vetted MBEs; execution of relationship management and deal sourcing initiatives (such as but not limited to industry clusters); assisting MBEs in accessing global market opportunities and financing; identification and securing of alternative sources of capital for MBEs; promotion of the advantages of achieving size and scale; educating MBEs on the benefits of strategic growth alternatives (i.e. mergers, acquisitions and/or joint ventures); and provision of service referrals to MBEs of all sizes.
+The primary drivers of the MBDA Business Center program are job creation and retention and the award of procurement/contract and financial transactions to MBEs.
+The MBDA Business Centers provide services including, but not limited to, the development of a pool of contract and finance opportunities; direct matching of opportunities with qualified/vetted MBEs; execution of relationship management and deal sourcing initiatives (such as but not limited to industry clusters); assisting MBEs in accessing global market opportunities and financing; identification and securing of alternative sources of capital for MBEs; promotion of the advantages of achieving size and scale; educating MBEs on the benefits of strategic growth alternatives (e.g., mergers, acquisitions and/or joint ventures); and provision of service referrals to MBEs of all sizes.

-Through the cooperative agreements expected to be awarded under this FFO, MBDA seeks to establish a national network of public-private partnerships that will provide services aimed at increasing the probability of significant growth for minority-owned firms.
-MBC and MBDA staff will work collaboratively to improve access to market and financial opportunities (domestic and global), foster key industry relationships, and leverage business expertise.
-Operators of the MBC projects will work with the Agency and its network of funded centers to support and enhance the Agency's initiatives, performance, brand, reach, customer service, and establishment of strategic partners.
+Through the cooperative agreements expected to be awarded under this FFO, MBDA seeks to augment the footprint of its existing national network of public-private partnerships that provide services aimed at increasing the probability of significant growth for minority-owned firms.
+MBDA Business Centers and MBDA staff will work collaboratively to improve access to market and financial opportunities (domestic and global), foster key industry relationships, and leverage business expertise.
+Operators of the MBDA Business Center projects will work with the Agency and its network of funded centers to support and enhance the Agency's initiatives, performance, brand, reach, customer service, and establishment of strategic partners.

 Successful applicants will possess experience in assisting minority firms in obtaining large scale procurements/contracts and financing awards; accessing established supply chains; educating and assisting minority firms in joint ventures, teaming arrangements, mergers and acquisitions; and facilitating entry and large scale transactions in global markets.
-It is also anticipated that the mission of successful applicant organizations will align with both the mission of MBDA and the MBC program objectives.
+It is also anticipated that the mission of successful applicant organizations will align with the missions of the United States Department of Commerce and MBDA, and the MBDA Business Center program objectives.

-MBC services are targeted towards assisting MBE clients achieve higher levels of growth and competitiveness.
-Start-up and/or micro firms will be served by the MBC program via strategic partnership referrals or electronic service delivery mechanisms (e.g., MBDA Business Portal).
-While the MBC program serves all MBEs, target clients include eligible MBEs with one or both of the following characteristics: (1) annual revenues of over \$1,000,000 or (2) participant in a high-growth industry (e.g., green technology, clean energy, health care, infrastructure and broadband technology, among others).
+MBDA Business Center services are structured to assist MBE clients in achieving higher levels of growth and competitiveness.
+Start-up, early stage and/or micro firms will be served by the MBDA Business Center program via strategic partnership referrals or electronic service delivery mechanisms (e.g., MBDA Business Portal).
+While the MBDA Business Center program serves all MBEs, target clients include eligible MBEs with one or both of the following characteristics: (1) annual revenues in excess of \$1,000,000 or (2) participant in a high-growth industry (e.g., green technology, clean energy, health care, infrastructure and broadband technology, among others).
 Promoting the success of MBEs is anticipated to have a significant impact on employment and the tax base in their communities.

-Each MBC is part of a broader MBDA network and must be able to collaborate with both Agency staff and other funded centers.
-MBDA anticipates the MBC would, to the best of its abilities, provide services to those firms beyond a reasonable distance through virtual communications.
-The physical locations for each MBC are outlined in Appendix A of this FFO.
+Each MBDA Business Center is part of an integrated and national network of business centers and offices and must be able to collaborate with both Agency staff and other funded centers.
+MBDA anticipates the MBDA Business Center would, to the best of its abilities, provide services to those firms beyond a reasonable distance through virtual communications.
+The physical locations for each MBDA Business Center are outlined in Appendix A of this FFO.

-Although a MBC must have a physical office location as designated by MBDA within this announcement, a MBC may serve MBEs nationwide.
+Although an MBDA Business Center must have a physical office location as designated by MBDA within this announcement, an MBDA Business Center may serve MBEs nationwide.